pankajkgarg/book-distiller-aistudio/README.md

 -   **Live Response View**: Watch the distillation unfold in real-time, with each response from the AI appearing as a distinct block.
 -   **Trace Log**: A transparent, behind-the-scenes look at the prompts sent to and responses received from the AI.
 -   **Export & Copy**: Export the final combined document as a Markdown or text file, or copy it directly to your clipboard.
--   **Secure API Key Usage**: The application is designed to use a pre-configured environment variable for the Gemini API key, ensuring it's not exposed in the client-side code.
+-   **Secure API Key Storage**: Your Gemini API key is stored locally and securely in your browser's storage and is never sent to any server other than Google's.

 ## Getting Started

 1.  **Get a Gemini API Key**: To use the application, you need a free API key from Google AI Studio.
 You can get one here: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).
-The key must be available as an environment variable (`process.env.API_KEY`) in your hosting environment.
 2.  **Install Dependencies**: In a terminal, run `npm install` to download the required packages.
 3.  **Run the Development Server**: Run `npm run dev`.
 This will start a local server, and you can access the app in your browser at the provided URL (usually `http://localhost:5173`).
+4.  **Enter Your API Key**: On first launch, you will be prompted to enter your Gemini API key.
+This is stored securely in your browser's local storage.
+You can change it later via the settings icon in the header.
-4.  **Upload a Book**: Click the "Upload Book (PDF)" button to select your source file.
+5.  **Upload a Book**: Click the "Upload Book (PDF)" button to select your source file.
-5.  **Customize Settings (Optional)**: Review and edit the distillation prompt, or expand the "Advanced Settings" to change the model and temperature.
+6.  **Customize Settings (Optional)**: Review and edit the distillation prompt, or expand the "Advanced Settings" to change the model and temperature.
-6.  **Start Distillation**: Click the "Start" button to begin the process.
+7.  **Start Distillation**: Click the "Start" button to begin the process.

 ## Development and Building